srvijaycybersec-hue/Snort-IDS-IPS/README.md

 ---

-8. Triggering Each Alert
+6. Triggering Each Alert

-8.1 Test FTP Anonymous Login Rule
+6.1 Test FTP Anonymous Login Rule

-From another machine or local system:
+From another machine or local system: open the terminal and type the command ftp hostname@ipaddress (example:- ftp anonymous@192.168.56.101

-ftp localhost
-Name: anonymous

 Snort output should show: